Surfwear and youth clothing

-Established in Torquay, Australia in 1970.
-Is 2017 Quiksilver Inc was renamed Boardriders Inc. Now based in USA.
-In 2015 the American arm filed for bankruptcy, while Oaktree Capital took control of the company as part of a US$175 million refinancing, and in 2017 renamed the company Boardriders Inc (formerly Quiksilver Inc).
-Oaktree Capital is the largest shareholder of rival Billabong.
-The Australian business is not part of the bankruptcy filing.
+Established in Torquay, Australia in 1970, but now based in the USA.
+In 2015 the American arm filed for bankruptcy, while Oaktree Capital took control of the company as part of a US$175 million refinancing.
+In Mar 2017 the company was renamed Boardriders Inc (formerly Quiksilver Inc), and in Jan 2018 announced it would acquire struggling Australian surfwear giant Billabong for $200m.